FrankFK/FrankFK.github.io/_posts/2024-03-09-hexafour-09-define-methods.md

 }
 ```

-An empty List of the type Figure is created in WoopecMain.
+The List `boardElements` is created in WoopecMain.
 This should contain all elements of the board.
-This empty list is passed as a parameter to the method CreateGameBoard.
-CreateGameBoard creates new board elements and inserts them into the list.
+This list is initially empty.
+It is passed as a parameter to the method CreateGameBoard.
+This method creates new board elements and inserts them into the list.
 After CreateGameBoard has finished, the list is then passed to SetColorOfBoardElements and all board elements are given the desired color.

 It is best to use the debugger again to see what happens here.
-This is described in the second part of this [post][hexafour-04b].
+This is described in the second part of the previous [debugging post][hexafour-04b].
 Try it out right away.

 The important point here is that the variable boardElements created in WoopecMain is a so-called **reference type**.
 If you pass such a variable  as a parameter to a method (in our example CreateGameBoard), and this parameter is changed within the method, then this has a direct effect on the variable and it is changed.
 This is why the variable boardElements in WoopecMain contains all the elements of the board after calling CreateGameBoard.